 The COVID-19 pandemic forced companies around the world to “go remote” almost overnight in early 2020.
 While the transition wasn’t easy for many organizations, remote work at scale ultimately allowed them to maintain business continuity amid extended lockdowns and other travel restrictions.

->

-> Now, two years later, many organizations are deciding to continue with a full or partially remote workforce for reasons beyond helping to ensure employee health and safety.
+Now, many organizations are offering full or partially remote work options for reasons beyond helping to ensure employee health and safety.
 Based on the pandemic experience, they now see embracing a remote or hybrid work model and hiring remote workers as long-term strategies that can create many positive returns for the business.
 Those key benefits include:

->

-> 1. Accessing a wider talent pool
+1. Accessing a wider talent pool

 Some jobs are more challenging to staff than others, which is a fact of the hiring manager’s life.
 But the longer a vital position remains open, the more likely your business will experience negative side effects.
 From stalled work to missed deadlines to unhappy clients, ro low team morale … the list goes on.